 The Board understands that the Bank's employees are fundamental to the long-term success of the Bank, and the Bank aims to be a responsible employer in its approach to pay and benefits in line with market practices.
+The Bank fosters an inclusive environment and practices.
 The health, safety and well-being of the Bank's employees are primary considerations for the way in which the Bank conducts its business.
 Such matters are regularly discussed and considered by the Board and the Nomination and Remuneration Committee.
-In line with changing market practices, the Bank has implemented a hybrid working model to attract and retain talents and offer a better work-life balance to its employees.
-Implementation of new tools and applications have been considered to reduce manual processes and paper based workflows, and enhance collaboration.
-Regular engagement with staff has been maintained in a variety of ways throughout the year, including regular informal "Departments lunch with the CEO" meetings, which offer the opportunity for employees to ask questions and submit suggestions.
+In line with changing market practices, the Bank has implemented a hybrid working model to attract and retain talent and offer a better work-life balance to its employees.
+Implementation of new tools and applications have been considered to reduce manual processes and paper-based workflows, and enhance collaboration.

+Regular engagement with staff has been maintained in a variety of ways throughout the year, including regular informal CEO meetings, which offer the opportunity for employees to ask questions and submit suggestions.